Internal Medicine Residency Program

 - A strong ambulatory experience with at 3-4 months per year dedicated to an ambulatory clinic and ambulatory subspecialty electives.

-- A Quality Improvement curriculum: residents are taught principals of quality improvement and participate in resident lead quality improvement projects.
+- A Quality Improvement curriculum in which residents are taught principles of quality improvement and participate in resident lead projects.

 - A multidisciplinary curriculum to teach medication assisted treatment of opioid use disorder, which includes didactics and hands-on experience prescribing buprenorphine in both the inpatient and outpatient setting.

 - A comprehensive point-of-care ultrasound curriculum, which includes didactics, hands-on workshops with advanced simulators, bedside teaching with direct faculty feedback, and interdisciplinary quality assurance programs.

 - A continued focus on physician wellness and mitigation of burnout.
 We measure burn out with an annual Maslach burnout inventory, which is reviewed by the program evaluation committee and Cone wellness committee.
 We feature didactics lead by local and national leaders on wellness.
 We offer our residents personal days off, which they can use for personal needs.